 I have performed a number of field- and laboratory-based investigations on rocks from the Himalayan–Karakoram–Tibetan orogen that have produced quantitative models that have constrained the timing and nature of growth and deformation of parts of the Indian and Asian tectonic plates.
 These have included:

-I have published a number of peer-reviewed scientific articles in ISI-indexed journals, which have been cited approximately 220 times.
-My h-index is 11.
-For full and up-to-date citation data, please refer to my Google Scholar profile, which I have found is typically updated three-to-six months before Scopus and/or Web of Science.
-PDFs of my first-author 'Author Accepted Manuscripts' are available for download on my ResearchGate profile page.
-Articles marked with a star (*) have been cited 10 times or more.
+I have published numerous peer-reviewed scientific articles in ISI-indexed journals, which have been cited approximately 525 times.
+My h-index is 13.
+For full and up-to-date citation data, please refer to my Google Scholar profile.
+PDFs of my first-author 'Author Accepted Manuscripts' are available for download on my ResearchGate profile page, all of which comply with publisher sharing policies.
 IF = impact factor at time of publication.

 White, R.W., Palin, R.M., Green, E.C.R., 2017.
 High-grade metamorphism and partial melting in Archaean composite grey gneiss complexes.
 Journal of Metamorphic Geology, v.
 35, p.
 181–195, doi: 10.1111/jmg.12227, IF = 3.673.

 Palin, R.M., White, R.W., Green, E.C.R., 2016c.
 Partial melting of metabasic rocks and the generation of tonalitic–trondhjemitic–granodioritic (TTG) crust in the Archaean: constraints from phase equilibrium modelling.
 Precambrian Research, v.
 287, p.
 73–90, doi: 10.1016/j.precamres.2016.11.001, IF = 4.037.